port-labs/port-docs/docs/guides/all/manage-kubernetes-namespaces.md

 #### Check namespace details

+This automation is triggered when an entity of type `workflow_delete_namespace` is created.
+It checks the details of the namespace and updates the entity's status in Port.
 - Automation definition:
   Remember to replace the `GITLAB_PROJECT_ID` and `GITLAB_TRIGGER_TOKEN` placeholders with your values.
   To learn how to obtain these values, see the [GitLab backend documentation](/actions-and-automations/setup-backend/gitlab-pipeline/saas#create-the-webhook-url).